German, French, Italian leaders arrive in Kyiv to show solidarity | Law-Order

 German, French, Italian leaders arrive in Kyiv to show solidarity

+A high-ranking official from an EU country said Zelenskiy was "in a really difficult position: the Ukrainian army not only needs weapons, but is also increasing lack of soldiers."
+Oleksiy Arestovych, an adviser to Zelenskiy, told German newspaper Bild this week he was concerned the three leaders would put pressure on Kyiv to accept a peace deal favourable to Russian President Vladimir Putin.

-French President Emmanuel Macron, German Chancellor Olaf Scholz, and Italian Prime Minister Mario Draghi arrived in Kiyv on Thursday on a joint trip to show their backing for Ukraine as it struggles to withstand a Russian assault.
-BFM TV showed live footage of the overnight train arriving in the Ukrainian capital.
+French President Emmanuel Macron, German Chancellor Olaf Scholz and Italian Prime Minister Mario Draghi arrived in Kyiv on Thursday on a joint trip to show their backing for Ukraine as it struggles to withstand a Russian assault.

-HEROIC Speaking in Romania on Wednesday, Macron said it was time for Europe to reassure Ukraine over its EU ambitions.
+The three travelled together overnight in a train used to transport high-profile visitors to Ukraine.
+"It's an important moment.
+It's a message of unity we're sending to the Ukrainians, of support, to talk both about the present and the future, since the coming weeks, as we know, will be very difficult," Macron said as they arrived.

+"DIFFICULT" Zelenskiy is expected to push his visitors to send more arms to help his hard-pressed army withstand the Russian invaders.

-"We are at a point when we need to send clear political signals, us Europeans, towards Ukraine and its people when it is resisting heroically," he said, without giving details.
-Kyiv has accused France, Germany, and, to a lesser extent, Italy, of foot-dragging in their support for Ukraine, saying they have been slow to deliver weapons and of putting their own prosperity ahead of Ukraine's freedom and security.
+Kyiv has accused France, Germany and, to a lesser extent, Italy, of foot-dragging in their support for Ukraine, saying they have been slow to deliver weapons and of putting their own prosperity ahead of Ukraine's freedom and security.
+A high-ranking official from an EU country said Zelenskiy was "in a really difficult position: the Ukrainian army not only needs weapons, but is also increasing lack of soldiers."

-Oleksiy Arestovych, an adviser to Ukrainian President Volodymyr Zelenskiy, told the German newspaper Bild this week he was concerned the three leaders would put pressure on Kyiv to accept a peace deal favorable to Russian President Vladimir Putin.
-"They will say that we need to end the war that is causing food problems and economic problems...that we need to save Mr. Putin's face," he said, referring to comments by Macron this month that it was vital not to humiliate the Russian leader.
+Oleksiy Arestovych, an adviser to Zelenskiy, told German newspaper Bild this week he was concerned the three leaders would put pressure on Kyiv to accept a peace deal favourable to Russian President Vladimir Putin.
+"They will say that we need to end the war that is causing food problems and economic problems...that we need to save Mr Putin's face," he said, referring to comments by Macron this month that it was vital not to humiliate the Russian leader.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)